jalik/js-fetch-client/README.md

 import { FetchClient } from '@jalik/fetch-client'

 const client = new FetchClient({
-  // Prefix all relative URL with the base URL.
+  // Prefix all relative URL with the base URL (does nothing on absolute URL).
   baseUrl: 'http://localhost',
-  // Set default headers for all requests.
+  // Set default headers for all requests (empty by default).
-  // By default, headers are empty.
   headers: {
     'authorization': '...',
     'x-xsrf-token': '...',
   },
   // Set default Fetch options for all requests.
-  // By default, options are empty.
   options: {
     mode: 'cors',
   },